What is body image?

 If you or a loved one are experiencing negative body image and need help or support, ask your GP for a referral to a local service.

 We're trying to make it as easy and fast as possible for you to access the mental wellbeing support you need.
-PSYCH2U mental wellbeing and navigation services are unique to HCF, giving eligible HCF members* access to video consultations with psychologists, psychiatrists and other allied health professionals.
+PSYCH2U mental wellbeing services offer eligible HCF members* access to a free telehealth HealthyMinds Check-in with a registered psychologist from PSYCH2U.

 Where to find more mental health help:

-Learn how to overcome negative body image, for a healthier mindset.
+Negative body image can affect our mental health.
+Learn how to build a better body image for a healthier mindset.

 When anxiety hits it can be paralysing.
-Here are some ways to cope and feel more in control.
+Here are some techniques to help manage anxiety and stress to feel more in control.

 This communication contains information which is copyright to The Hospitals Contribution Fund of Australia Limited (HCF).
 It should not be copied, disclosed or distributed without the authority of HCF.
 Except as required by law, HCF does not represent, warrant and/or guarantee that this communication is free from errors, virus, interception or interference.
 All reasonable efforts have been taken to ensure the accuracy of material contained on this website.
 It’s not intended that this website be comprehensive or render advice.
 HCF members should rely on authoritative advice they seek from qualified practitioners in the health and medical fields as the information provided on this website is general information only and may not be suitable to individual circumstances or health needs.
 Please check with your health professional before making any dietary, medical or other health decisions as a result of reading this website.